Patrick Kearon

-Patrick Kearon (born 18 July 1961) has been a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) since 2010 and a member of the Presidency of the Seventy since August 2017.
-On August 1, 2020, Kearon became the Senior President of the Seventy, becoming the first in this role to have been born outside the United States since the reconstitution of the Presidency of the Seventy in 1975.
+Patrick Robert David Kearon (born 18 July 1961) is a British religious leader serving as a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints.
+He has been a general authority of the church since 2010 and was a member of the Presidency of the Seventy from August 2017 to December 2023.
+On 1 August 2020, Kearon became the senior president of the seventy, becoming the first in this role to have been born outside the United States since the reconstitution of the Presidency of the Seventy in 1975.
+As a member of the Quorum of the Twelve, Kearon is accepted by the church as a prophet, seer, and revelator.
+Currently, he is the fourteenth most senior apostle in the church.